whotracksme/whotracks.me/blog/generating_adblocker_filters.md

 To put it in a nutshell, here is what we just did:

-1. Load the data from `whotracks.me` to get access to tracker's information
+1. Load the data from [whotracks.me](https://github.com/cliqz-oss/whotracks.me) to get access to trackers' information
 2. Create a mapping from tracking categories to list of domains
 3. Filter each domain based on the amount of tracking of each *app*
 3. Generate a filter list for each category